Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/06_symbolic_executor.typ

   "executor.rs",
   "symbolic_executor",
   [
-    Complete symbolic execution engine implementation with rule evaluation, path branching, conflict checking, and bug detection.
+    Complete symbolic execution engine implementation with statement evaluation, path branching, conflict checking, and bug detection.
     This is the culmination of all concepts from previous chapters working together in a production-ready system.
   ],
 )

 #figure(
   caption: [Symbolic executor architecture.
-The flow explorer manages a worklist of symbolic states, each containing a BDD path condition and symbolic header environment.
-The chain walker processes rules, forking states at matches.
-Conflict detectors check for shadowing or redundancy by querying path feasibility.],
+The path explorer manages a worklist of symbolic states, each containing a BDD path condition and symbolic variable environment.
+The program walker processes statements, forking states at branches.
+Conflict detectors check for unreachable code by querying path feasibility.],

   cetz.canvas({
     import cetz.draw: *